Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Introduction

 In this paper, we study how a network of domain walls with initial inflationary fluctuations evolves under a potential bias.
 We find that while these domain walls are remarkably stable against population bias, they decay under potential bias with a lifetime a few times longer than those with thermal fluctuations.
-We calculate the spectrum of gravitational waves generated in the scaling regime of the domain walls for the two initial conditions, and show that the difference can be attributed to the area parameter for the two cases.
+We derive a formula for the domain wall lifetime which depends on the area parameter in a qualitatively different way from previous studies.
+We then calculate the spectrum of gravitational waves generated in the scaling regime of the domain walls for the two initial conditions, and show that the difference can be attributed to the area parameter for the two cases.
 We also derive an upper limit on the energy difference between adjacent vacua to account for cosmic birefringence with axion domain walls.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec2}, we explain the set-up with the domain wall solution and the two representative initial conditions.
 In Sec.~\ref{sec3} we introduce the two types of biases, population bias and potential bias.
 Our numerical results are presented in Sec.~\ref{sec4}.
 The gravitational wave spectrum is calculated in Sec.~\ref{sec5}.
 The last section is devoted to discussion and conclusions.